sourcemeta/learnjsonschema.com/content/2020-12/applicator/then.markdown

 * The value of this keyword must be a valid JSON Schema.
 * This keyword has no effect when `if` is absent.
-* This keyword has no effect when the instance fails to validate against `if` subschema.
+* This keyword has no effect when the instance fails validation against the `if` subschema.

 ## Examples